webistomin/posthtml-lazyload/README.md

 ## Demo
 [**DEMO**](https://mathiasbynens.be/demo/img-loading-lazy)

-Make sure you turn on both the `Enable lazy frame loading` and `Enable lazy image loading` flags.
+If you are using Chrome lower than 76 make sure you turn on both the `Enable lazy frame loading` and `Enable lazy image loading` flags.

 ## Install